1NCE-GmbH/1nce-iot-c-sdk/README.md

 To set up and run the SDK you must first complete these tasks:

 - Install gcc to compile the project.
-For more information, see the https://gcc.gnu.org/install/index.html. you can find the downloads of compiler.
+For more information, see the https://gcc.gnu.org/install/index.html. you can find the downloads of the compiler.

 #### Contents
 * [Step1: Clone Repository](#Step1_Clone_Repository)